hervenivon/aws-experiments-comprehend-custom-classifier/README.md

 ### Creating the bucket

 The following command creates the bucket `hervenivon-poc`.
-As bucket name are unique, please change it to your desire.
+As bucket names are unique, please change it to your desire.

 ```shell
 $> aws s3api create-bucket --acl private --bucket `hervenivon-poc` --region us-east-1